shaundonmoyer/Final_Project/FracFocus.md

 ![Query SC](Final_Proj_Images/Query_SC.JPG)

-The above line of SQL code simply selects the RegistryUploadIngredients table and selects on the results where "Acetic Acid" is used in the IngredientName column.
+The above line of SQL code simply selects the RegistryUploadIngredients table and selects on the results where "Acetic Acid" is matched in the IngredientName column.
 The same syntax can be applied to any table and column for any table in your SSMS to narrow down your data.

 ## Connecting R to SSMS